 Image credit: Jason Feuerstein via Google Maps

 For those who may not know, the Istana is Singapore’s official presidential residence.
-While the President doesn’t currently live there right now, official presidential duties like ceremonies and state visits still happen there.
+While the President doesn’t currently live there, official presidential duties like ceremonies and state visits still happen there.
 And a fun fact for non-Malay speakers: Istana actually means “palace” in Malay.

-The Istana opens its gates to visitors up to 5 times a year for the Istana Open House.
-This year, CNY marks the first open house on 22nd February 2026.
+The Istana also opens its gates to visitors up to 5 times a year for the Istana Open House, giving visitors rare access to stroll its grounds without needing an invitation.

 Entry into the Istana grounds starts at 8.30am at the Main Gate at Orchard Road.
 Singaporeans and PRs can enter for free, so head down earlier to chope a spot in the line before the gates open.